 The pH is elevated briefly for optimum precipitation of dissolved metals.
 These metals are immediately attracted to the anionic component of the separating agents and are removed from the waste stream.

 The treated water or filtrate should be suitable for reuse or discharge.
-If discharging the water, appropriate testing should be done to insure compliance with parameters for discharge to the local POTW.
+When discharging the water, appropriate testing should be done to ensure compliance with parameters for discharge to the local POTW.